 Experts recommend the supplement of whey protein powder, creatine, Fish Oil, vitamin D, and beta-alanine for muscle growth and strength.

-And finally, resting your body and sleep are vital elements for muscle growth.
+And finally, resting your body and sleep are vital for muscle growth.
 Sleep naturally produces and releases most of the growth factors and hormones produced by the body.
 Sleep deprivations often lead to low testosterone production, higher cortisol levels, increased hunger, poor cognition, etc. Professionals recommend having at least 7 to 8 hours of uninterrupted sleep daily.

 Mass muscle gaining is a continuous process.
 It takes consistency and motivation to perform a regular and strenuous regime while consuming a surplus diet.
 Remember to set realistic and achievable goals before you work on your body.